roxgiba/pokedex/README.md

    - Use the left arrow button to view the previous Pokemon.
    - Use the right arrow button to view the next Pokemon.

+## Deployment
+The Pokedex app is deployed and accessible at [https://pokedex-roxgiba.vercel.app/].

+## Continuous Integration and Deployment (CI/CD)
+The project is set up with continuous integration and deployment using CI/CD Pipeline.
+Each push to the main branch triggers automatic testing and deployment processes to ensure a seamless and reliable application.

 ## Dependencies
 - **React**: JavaScript library for building user interfaces.
 - **React Icons (FaArrowLeft, FaArrowRight)**: Icon library for arrow buttons.